Start > Theory & regulations > Pedestrian crossing, bicycle crossing & bicycle path

 • Always indicated by the road marking for bicycle passage.

-• When you are driving and approach a bicycle passage, you must adapt your speed so that you do not endanger those on the bicycle passage.
+• When you are driving and approach an uncontrolled bicycle passage, you must adapt your speed so that you do not endanger those on the bicycle passage.

-• If you are crossing a bicycle passage while turning or exiting a roundabout, you must reduce your speed and give cyclists an opportunity to pass.
+• If you are crossing an uncontrolled bicycle passage while turning or exiting a roundabout, you must drive at low speed and provide any cyclists who are already on or are just about to enter the bicycle passage with the opportunity to pass.

 Clarification about bicycle passages